VladTaranu/GaussCalculator/README.md

 Author : Taranu Teodor-Vlad

-Made just for educational purposes , free for everyone.
+Made with for educational purposes , free for everyone.
-Protected by MIT License